 One of the key insights emerging from this project is the understanding that buildings are integral parts of larger local and regional ecosystems.
 The surrounding forest inspires a building seamlessly integrated into its ecosystem.
 Given that carbon emissions do not respect boundaries, buildings can no longer afford to think about resolving the carbon issue simply within the framework of building and site.
 Every aspect of this project’s design speaks to how the Centre can affectively contribute to both local and regional ecosystems.
 Ultimately, the project, including its site, will not only be carbon neutral, or net-zero carbon, but will in fact be carbon negative, sequestering more CO2e in the forest over the next year alone than required to build the project.

 - Living Building Challenge

-Targeting both LEED Platinum and the Living Building Challenge (LBC), the centre is taking on the most vigorous sustainability certifications in the world.
+LEED Platinum, Petal Certified and targeting the Living Building Challenge, the centre is taking on the most vigorous sustainability certifications in the world.
 This continues the Regional Municipality of York's commitment to being global leaders in forest management.
 Considerations range from non-toxic construction materials to the way the centre gathers energy from the sun and purifies the water it uses before returning it to the site.